DSD-DBS/capella-dockerimages/README.md

 ### 7. Docker image `capella/readonly`

-The read-only image builds on top of the Capella EASE Remote image and provides support for the read-only use of models.
-It clones a Git repository and automatically injects the cloned model in the workspace.
+The read-only image builds on top of the Capella EASE remote image and provides support for the read-only use of models.
+It clones a git repositories and automatically injects the cloned models in the workspace.

 To build the image, please run: